Acquiring Experience for Machine Learning Jobs: A Roadmap for Beginners

 This starts by creating things and sharing them in public (finished or not).

-All of the best opportunities I’ve had in the past 3-years have come from someone stumbling upon my work (I’ve only been writing online since 2016 and about machine learning since 2017).
+All of the best opportunities I’ve had in the past five years of learning, teaching and creating things with machine learning online have come from someone stumbling upon my work (I’ve been writing online since 2016 and about machine learning since 2017).

-Yes, you should have your own blog, use it as the central hub of your portfolio and other social media platforms (you can figure these out) as the spokes.
+Yes, you should have your own blog, use it as the central hub of your portfolio and other social media platforms (GitHub is possibly the next most important and you can figure the rest out) as the spokes.

 Well, guess what?